eclipse-zenoh/zenoh-csharp/examples/README.md

 ## Introduce

-Each example accepts the `-h` or `--help` option that provides a description of its arguments and their default values.
+Each example accepts the `--help` option that provides a description of its arguments and their default values.

 If you run the tests against the zenoh router running in a Docker container, you need to add the `-e tcp/localhost:7447` option to your examples.